Mail Queue Dispatcher

 The issue I faced was that I only want to be able to send emails from well known and authenticated email addresses.

 This implementation is not an “Open Relay”, all sender email addresses have to be configured and the configuration file will hold the SMTP credentials for sending the email appropriately.

-I’ve been using this library successfully in a Production environment for several months and it’s worked flawlessly.
+I’ve been using this library successfully in a Production environment for a few years now and it’s worked flawlessly.